/images/resources/code-examples/code-examples-dotnet.jpg

 }

-Next, the ConfigureServices method indicates how authentication is managed, and the most important OpenID Connect and cookie settings are shown here:
+Next, the ConfigureServices method indicates how to manage authentication.
+The following code snippet shows the most important OpenID Connect and cookie settings:

 csharp